 The technician didn’t say much.
 Tension began to boil and our palms grew sweaty.
 I will never forget her leaving the room and the look of terror on my husband’s white face.
 I suddenly felt like I was a ton of bricks thrown out of a plane and into the deep sea.
 My doctor came in moments later, “I’m so very sorry for your loss.”

 I know what it means to dig deep and persevere…

-… although, I would not wish this on anyone.
+I would not wish this on anyone.
 Losing a child is sudden and heartbreaking and… and… there are no words.
-I had to have an emergency DNC and then two days later speak at my Dad’s funeral.
+I had to have an emergency DNC the next day and then two days later speak at my Dad’s funeral.
 2012 was the worst year of my life.
 Later that same year, I had a miscarriage at a HuHot restaurant on my way to deliver Christmas presents to a family we adopted for the holidays.
 At the conclusion of that year, I wanted to curl up in a ball and stay in the darkness.

 Behind every successful woman are the other successful women who have her back.annonymous

 In 2015, we welcomed our daughter, Collins Grace into the bright lights of this world!
 She is everything princess and glitter with ambitions of one day living in a castle with longer hair than Rapunzel.
-She was a miracle and proof that some of God’s greatest gifts really are unanswered prayers.
+She is a miracle and proof that some of God’s greatest gifts really are unanswered prayers.

 Life can offer up so many crossroads, the path we choose to take depends on the condition of our heart.
 That is why I LOVE the saying, “It’s only and forever about HEART work”.
 I am highly empathetic and invested in learning and healing and growing.
 I understand that we may all be in the same ocean, but we are definitely not all in the same boat.
-We each have a story to tell and I hope mine brings you a deeper understanding for the person I am.
+We each have a story to tell and I hope mine brings you a deeper understanding of the person I am.
 It is my sincere goal to help each of my clients tell their story through the incredibly powerful medium of portrait artwork.